BREASTFEEDING/CHESTFEEDING AND OBESITY OR PCOS

 4. Delayed onset of lactation

-5. Reduced uptake of specialist breastfeeding support (which might be due to feeling of stigma, body image and privacy)
+5. Reduced uptake of specialist feeding support (which might be due to feeling of stigma, body image and privacy)

 Support from healthcare professionals and family members influenced breastfeeding outcomes.
-Breastfeeding support services need to explicitly consider the needs of overweight and obese women.
+Breastfeeding/chestfeeding support services need to explicitly consider the needs of overweight and obese parents.